Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 “The University reproduces the sort of social issues that lead to harassment, as well as facilitating elitist cultures in certain parts of the University.
 These one-off attempts at education fail to develop a holistic intersectional understanding of why consent is important.”

-In tandem with consent education, bystander training has also been introduced for students in leadership positions as a tertiary intervention against assault, aiming to induce behavioural change in populations and places where misconduct is most prevalent.
+In tandem with consent education, bystander training has been introduced for students in leadership positions as a tertiary intervention against assault, aiming to induce behavioural change in populations and places where misconduct is most prevalent.
 This is deployed especially at college or society events where bystanders can intervene in potentially harmful situations or coercive dynamics.
 Students are then encouraged to report any questionable behaviour they observe to peers close by who they can trust.

 “A lot of the harassment we experienced was at clubs by fellow students.
 There was a lot of what my friends call pre-sexual assault, things like groping and intimidating, where you feel violated, but nothing has quite happened yet,” said Sachi.

-Education on affirmative consent concerns discrete physical acts done in private, excluding more subtle behaviour or behaviour online, which slips under the radar of bystanders.
-Older students or those with relative power likewise evade accountability, as bystanders are often familiar with those involved and thus feel social pressure to take their side.
+Education on affirmative consent concerns discrete physical acts done in private, excluding more subtle behaviour or conduct online, which slips under the radar of bystanders.
+Older students or those with relative power likewise evade accountability, as bystanders are tend to be familiar with those involved and consequently feel social pressure to take their side.
 Formal, clear, and consistent grievance processes in place to deal with conflicts would better solve this issue — but they largely do not exist at USyd.

 For Sachi, the impunity enjoyed by this kind of harassment extended to behaviour in class.